-The older warrior motioned to Suru, a young Watcher of low rank who waited on the far side of the field.
+The older warrior motioned to Suru, a lower-ranked Watcher who waited on the far side of the field.
 The woman trotted over and bobbed her head toward Adana.
 "My lady."

 "Please escort the princess to her chambers.
 Make sure she's safe, then summon the apothecary.
 The princess became overheated and needs water and rest."